 The draft Plan encourages well-designed medium density housing around the retail core providing additional life and activity to the Precinct's heart.
-The plan recommends heights of 3-4 storeys ensuring a low-medium rise built form with good access to natural light along all the streets and a reasonable response to existing residential neighbourhood character.
+The plan recommends heights of 3-4 storeys in the residential Activity Areas 8A and 8B, ensuring a low-medium rise built form with good access to natural light along all the streets and a reasonable response to existing residential neighbourhood character.

 It should be noted that the adjacent residential properties are already in a General Residential Zone which permit buildings up to 3 storeys subject to a permit.
-Increasing the height 3 storey to 4 storeys is not considered to be a significant deviation from what is currently permitted under existing planning controls.
+Although increasing the building heights from 3 storey to 4 storeys is not considered to be a significant deviation from what is currently permitted under existing planning controls, it is acknowledged that the Precinct Plan does not propose any rezoning of these areas, and as such it would be clearer to reflect the current provisions.